ttworkshops/TownPlanning/README.md

 Your indiviual task is to generate a text city map in the format above, to the following specifications.

-* The city should be 60x60 in size
+* The city should be 61 x 61 in size
 * The map should be populated by buildings (i.e. cells with material type building) of random heights (between 0 and 19), separated by a grid of 1-block-wide roads at height 0 running parallel to both the x and y axes
-* Roads should appear at the perimeter of the map and then evenly spaced within, with parallel roads having 2 blocks of buildings between them
+* Roads should appear at the perimeter of the map and then evenly spaced within, with parallel roads having 4 blocks of buildings between them
-* As a flourish, every crossroads should have a water fountain (material water at height 0)
+* As a flourish, if you have time, every crossroads should have a water fountain (material water at height 0)

+This may become clearer by looking at the example output of such a program.
+In the list of files above, see:

+* example.png: a screenshot of the Town Planning Viewer showing a city to spec
+* example.txt: the textual map spec used to generate that city (in fact the buildings a lower than spec to make the block pattern clearer to see)

 We're more interested in how you generate the map data than how you output the text for that data, so to save yourself time you can look at the example files above to see how so output a simple/random map with a conforming format.
+In each of these:

+* A matrix (or 2D array) is constructed to hold the map data
+* Some code is run to set up the height and material content of each cell of the matrix
+* Finally, the matrix is written out in the text format

-Because we'll be doing more interesting things with the maps later, we recommend using a datastructure to hold the map while you generate it, then output the data in text form at the end.
+Because we'll be doing more interesting things with the maps later, things that might require multiple passes to generate, we very much recommend this model of using a datastructure to hold the map while you generate it, then outputing the data in text form at the end.
 Don't try to generate and ouput at the same time, on the fly!

 Group Challenge
 ---------------